julzaza/wildwitchherbs/_posts/2025-10-31-wormwood-lucid-dreaming.md

 Historical grimoires repeatedly warn: *wormwood must be used with reverence and restraint*.
 Traditional practitioners only employed it on **new moons, crossroads nights, or during guided rituals**—never as a daily tonic.

+Strong herbs aren’t always the right choice when the spirit is unsettled.
+Folk practices warn about using wormwood in times of **emotional vulnerability**, so it is not recommended during early stages of grief or emotional shock.
+Find out more here: **[Herbs to Avoid When Emotionally Vulnerable](/herbs-to-avoid-when-emotionally-vulnerable/)**.

 ---

 ## Safe Dream Use